 Countries all over the world model their patenting systems around what the United States uses.
 Our well-modeled and tested structure and format for patents yields better results than other models.
 The cover page of a patent includes the Abstract portion.
 Any specific information related to reading the patent shows up here.
 Other data to appear in the Abstract portion of a patent are identifying elements such as serial numbers and filing dates.

-The cover page also includes data that cover historical facts and precedents tied to the patent.
+The cover page also includes data that covers historical facts and precedents tied to the patent.
 A bracketed number can be found next to each subsection of the data on the cover page.
-This number refers to the specific field in which the Patent Office uses for their own internal identification.
+This number refers to the specific field the Patent Office uses for their own internal identification.

 This number identifies the type of publication (such as a U.S. patent), as well as the inventor’s name, patent number, and date of issuance.
 A key distinction to be aware of is the fact that the title of the patent will identify inventors, as well as their contact information, though the Assignees are the real owners of the patent rights.
-This is why it’s possible for, in an example, Michael Jackson to own the Beatles’ discography.
+This is why it’s possible, as an example, for Michael Jackson to own the Beatles’ discography.
 Inventors are not the same as patent owners.

 The application number, assigned by a patent office, will normally be included on the cover page.
 Related applications that claim a priority in the filing process should be noted on the cover page, too.